ilcardella/TradingBot/README.md

 You can build it locally with:
 ```
 poetry shell
-cd doc
+cd docs
 make html
 ```

-The generated html files will be in `doc/_build/html`.
+The generated html files will be in `docs/_build/html`.

 ## Automate